 Bachelor of Science in Finance

 The finance curriculum requires advanced course work and provides training in the acquisition and use of funds.
 The degree program in finance prepares students for careers in banking, investments, insurance, real estate and financial management.
 Classes will allow students to examine decisions regarding the management of funds, including investment and institutional practices.
 Students can also choose to add a concentratlion in Financial Analysis.

 Possible career paths: bank loan officer, budget analyst, cash manager, commodities trader, corporate treasurer, investment banker, pension fund manager, portfolio manager or security analyst/investment analyst.

 Bachelor of Science in Management

-The management curriculum provides students with the knowledge needed to prepare them for managerial positions in business firms, non-profit agencies and government.
+The management curriculum provides students with the knowledge needed for managerial positions in business firms, non-profit agencies and government.
 Students are exposed to managerial principles, theories and analytical skills designed to integrate managerial practice and theory.
 Students in management may also choose to add a concentrate in Human Resource Management.

 Possible career paths: entrepreneur, budget analyst, production manager, corporate trainer, human resource management, inventory and supply manager, management analysts, consultant or purchasing agent.

 Bachelor of Science in Marketing

 This program is designed to offer a broad understanding of marketing problems and concepts, giving students a strong background for careers as future marketing executives.
 Many entry-level positions in business are in teh marketing area, and many of the best-paying positions are in sales and marketing.

 Possible career paths: account executive, brand/product manager, customer service manager, distribution manager, entrepreneur, international sales representative, marketing researcher, promotions manager or sales representative.

 Bachelor of Science in General Business Administration

 This curriculum provides a broad business background for students interested in administrative positions with business firms, non-profit agencies and the government.
 Advanced course work in accounting, economics, finance, management and marketing is required.
 Students may also choose to concentrate in Education Grades 6-12 or Construction and Project Management.

 Possible career paths: banker, customer service representative, assistant manager, business manager, personal agent or sales representative.